nitaybz/homebridge-sensibo-ac/README.md

 To disable the extra dehumidifier accessory, add `"disableDry": true` to your config.

+### Horizontal Swing

+If your Sensibo app has **Horizontal Swing** control, this plugin will create extra switch accessory in HomeKit to control it.
+To disable the extra horizontal swing  switch accessory, add `"disableHorizontalSwing": true` to your config.

 ### AC Sync Button

 Does Sensibo shows your AC is ON while it's actually OFF?<br>